Lean project management

 For example, a process change like an investment in knowledge capture might cost $100k/year in labor and tool expense, in some high-innovation environments where everything changes a lot.

 After considering the cost of delay incurred by stopping to capture the knowledge, maybe it only generates $400k/year in increased profits (after the $100k cost is deducted) for a 400% ROI.
 If we could make more than 4-1 hiring more resources and doing another project the old way, then that process change isn’t very Lean.

 What is Lean, to me, are process improvements that have a greater ROI than what we could make on another new product.

 (If you prefer the PDF you can download the Complete Guide to Lean Project Management here.)

-Which Lean project management initiatives have the biggest return on investment?
+Lean project management initiatives with the biggest ROI?

 So, which of the many schools of thought or potential process improvements deliver a high ROI in typical hardware development systems?
 Well, according to our analyses, in most companies, the big two process improvements with the highest ROI are Visual Work Management and Project Risk Management.

 A fundamental principle of Lean is smooth, continuous flow.
 Flow is achieved by eliminating turbulence caused when the flow through any process is stopped because a resource is busy doing other things.
 Such interruptions can cause the flow of work to stop, resulting in work queues.